Torrid Holdings Inc. (CURV) Shares Up Despite Recent Market Volatility

-Torrid Holdings Inc. (NYSE: CURV)’s stock price has increased by 31.50 compared to its previous closing price of 2.38.
-However, the company has experienced a 36.08% gain in its stock price over the last five trading sessions.
+Torrid Holdings Inc. (NYSE: CURV)’s stock price has increased by 7.82 compared to its previous closing price of 3.71.
+Nevertheless, the company has seen a gain of 70.21% in its stock price over the last five trading days.

 Is It Worth Investing in Torrid Holdings Inc. (NYSE: CURV) Right Now?

-The price-to-earnings ratio for Torrid Holdings Inc. (NYSE: CURV) is above average at 7.75x, Analysts have differing opinions on the stock, with 2 analysts rating it as a “buy,” 1 as “overweight,” 5 as “hold,” and 0 as “sell.”
+Torrid Holdings Inc. (NYSE: CURV) has a higher price-to-earnings ratio of 13.03x compared to its average ratio.
+Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 1 as “overweight,” 5 as “hold,” and 0 as “sell.”

 Sponsored

-The average price point forecasted by analysts for Torrid Holdings Inc. (CURV) is $4.31, which is $1.68 above the current market price.
-The public float for CURV is 93.03M, and currently, short sellers hold a 1.27% ratio of that floaft.
-The average trading volume of CURV on March 24, 2023 was 110.04K shares.
+The average price point forecasted by analysts for Torrid Holdings Inc. (CURV) is $4.31, which is $0.31 above the current market price.
+The public float for CURV is 93.03M, and currently, short sellers hold a 1.25% ratio of that float.
+The average trading volume of CURV on March 30, 2023 was 159.16K shares.

 CURV’s Market Performance

-CURV’s stock has seen a 36.08% increase for the week, with a 11.38% rise in the past month and a 0.31% gain in the past quarter.
-The volatility ratio for the week is 10.39%, and the volatility levels for the past 30 days are at 8.20% for Torrid Holdings Inc. The simple moving average for the last 20 days is 22.81% for CURV stock, with a simple moving average of -26.45% for the last 200 days.
+CURV stock saw an increase of 70.21% in the past week, with a monthly gain of 46.52% and a quarterly increase of 44.93%.
+The volatility ratio for the week is 23.58%, and the volatility levels for the last 30 days are 12.20% for Torrid Holdings Inc. (CURV).
+The simple moving average for the last 20 days is 52.47% for CURV stock, with a simple moving average of -5.22% for the last 200 days.

 Analysts’ Opinion of CURV